HongshiTan/HongshiTan.github.io/_includes/main.md

 <br>
 <br>
-Hongshi TAN currently is a Ph.D. candidate at the School of Computing, <b>National University of Singapore</b>, supervised by Prof. <a href="https://www.comp.nus.edu.sg/~hebs/" style="color:#283747;"><b>Bingsheng He</b></a>
+Hongshi TAN currently is a Ph.D. student at the School of Computing, <b>National University of Singapore</b>, supervised by Prof. <a href="https://www.comp.nus.edu.sg/~hebs/" style="color:#283747;"><b>Bingsheng He</b></a>
 and
 Prof. <a href="https://www.comp.nus.edu.sg/~wongwf/" style="color:#283747;"><b>Weng-Fai Wong</b></a>.